-If you need help making a comparison of Medicare supplement plan F, we are here to help.
+If you need help making a comparison of Medicare supplement plan F for 2018, we are here to help.
 Get started by entering your basic information in the quote box and click “start quote. to begin comparing your options”

 Most Americans qualify for Medicare part A and B when they turn 65, but a small portion of recipients are younger and qualify because of a disability.
 The majority of people qualify for part A for free and must pay a modest premium for part B. While this public health insurance plan for seniors and disabled Americans will help pay for a broad range of medical services, it may leave some beneficiaries vulnerable to high costs because of limits, deductibles, coinsurance, and things that Medicare won’t pay for at all.